13. Prophecies Fulfilling - Revelation Chapter Seventeen - The Present Prophetic Age

 Rev 17:9 And here is the mind which hath wisdom.
 The seven heads are seven mountains, on which the woman sitteth.

 Sometimes Bible commentators have chosen to misread 'seven mountains' for 'seven hills' and pointed to the city of Rome as the new Babylon.
-There are two cities lying amid seven mountains: one in Scandinavia (Bergen) and the other to the east of the Red Sea.
+There are two cities lying amid seven mountains: one in Scandinavia (Bergen) and the other in Sinai.

 Rev 17:10 And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he cometh, he must continue a short space.

 The kings represent kingdoms.
-The five fallen are: the Babylonian empire, the Medo-persian empire, the Greek empire under Alexander the Great, the Roman empire including its legal extension the Babylonian empire, and finally the Ottoman empire.
-The sixth 'king' is whoever claims to be the political and religious successor to the Ottoman empire.
-The seventh is one yet to come.
+The five fallen are: the Babylonian empire, the Medo-persian empire, the Greek empire under Alexander the Great, the Roman empire including its legal and historical extension - the Babylonian empire, and finally the Ottoman empire.
+The sixth 'king' is the political and religious successor to the Ottoman empire.
+Just as the Ottoman empire was coming to an end, a new empire was being formed.

 Rev 17:11 And the beast that was, and is not, even he is the eighth, and is of the seven, and goeth into perdition.

-There are several references to 'perdition' in the New Testament.
+There are several references to 'Perdition' in the New Testament.
 These are helpful in providing clues to the circumstances of the last empire and its king.
-The following analysis is based on a presumed consistency in the use of language and theological concepts throughout scripture, and the consistent application of divine judgement in similar situations and considering similar types of people.
+The following analysis is based on a presumed consistency in the use of language and theological concepts throughout scripture, and the consistent application of divine judgement in similar situations, and when considering similar types of people.

 • John 17:12 states that Judas Iscariot was destined for perdition.
 Judas betrayed Jesus.
 Judas Iscariot's motives are not clearly defined.
-However, it has been speculated that Judas wanted to 'engineer' a confrontation between Jesus and the religious leaders, force Jesus to reveal himself as the Messiah, the king of Israel, and hence force a confrontation with the Romans and establishing the messianic age.
-This explains how after successfully betraying Jesus, he tried to offer his fees back, since what happened (the crucifixion) was not really what he had intended.
+However, it has been speculated that Judas wanted to 'engineer' a confrontation between Jesus and the religious leaders, force Jesus to reveal himself as the Messiah, the king of Israel, and hence force a confrontation with the Romans to establish the messianic age.
+This explains how after successfully betraying Jesus, he tried to offer his fees back, since what had happened (the crucifixion) was presumably not what Judas had intended.

 • The 'Man of Lawlessness' (Pauls' second letter to the Thessalonians, Chapter 2).
 He has previously been identified as John of Gischala.
 Gischala provoked a fight between the Jews and the Romans (AD70), and the Jews lost.
 In the same way the woman on the beast wages war against Christ and loses (Revelation 17:14).

-• In 1 Timothy 6:9 describes those who have an extreme love of wealth going to perdition.
+• 1 Timothy 6:9 describes those who have an extreme love of wealth as going to perdition.
 The 'whore of Babylon' has great wealth (Revelation 17:4).

 • Hebrews 10:39 speaks of those who have heard the gospel but rejected it.
 This corresponds to the beast being full of blasphemous names.
 This parallel suggests that the final king may be an apostate, or an anti-Christ.